Breaking Cat News by Georgia Dunn for March 16, 2019

 33. Ruke toe

-miscreant over 5 years ago
+miscreant almost 6 years ago

 Irish or not, I agree wholeheartedly with the Boys.
 I cannot eat corned beef.
 I cannot even be in the house when my mother cooks it.
 Yuck.
 Even my beloved mustard cannot drown out the taste enough for me to gag it down.
 Is someone going to try to take away my Irish card?
 Oh yeah I don’t drink either.
 I am really bad at being Irish.